Prawn Biryani with Saffron Biryani Mix

-Biryani is one of those rare and delicious foods that has been admired and cherished particularly in the Asian region for quite some time now.
+Saffron Biryani is one of those rare and delicious foods that has been admired and cherished particularly in the Asian region for quite some time now.
 It is believed by some historians that this dish has a Persian origin and was later brought into the subcontinent by the Mughal emperors.
-It consists of rice and a protein along with a very well balanced amalgam of spices to boost its taste and fragrance.
+It consists of rice and a protein along with a very well-balanced pure saffron and Biryani Spice Mix to boost its taste and fragrance.
 The protein added can be beef, mutton, chicken, fish or prawns.
 Besides you can also add vegetables to it to make it more scrumptious.
 It also comes with several serving options such as salad as well as with a small amount of yoghurt added on top that will certainly make your feast more juicy and tasteful.
 This spicy blend of rice and meat is what one needs on a holiday or after a long hectic day at work.

 Serving size: This recipe yields 4 servings.